'Frequently Asked Questions'

 Info. & Details About the Waxes:

 As far as hold, all three have great hold and that shouldn't ever be a problem.
-The Tacky and Dark are considered to have just a little more hold than the Light, but again, hold and taming/controlling hairs will not be an issue for any of the waxes.
-The Dark is personally John's favorite and the Wacky Tacky is a customer favorite.
+The Tacky and Dark are considered to have a little more hold than the Light, but again, hold and taming/controlling hairs will not be an issue for any of the waxes.
+The Dark wax is personally John's favorite (it tends to do better in Mississippi's very hot and humid weather) and the Wacky Tacky is a customer favorite.
 In addition to color being the main difference in the waxes, the texture is also a little different, with the Wacky Tacky being the tackiest.
 All waxes were specifically handcrafted to withstand all weather conditions.
 All three waxes are not limited to just moustaches and are for all facial hair including beards, goatees, sideburns and even eyebrows.

 We strive to provide excellent customer service and will ship the same or next day of your order.
 Everything about our wax is hand done, including the labeling of tins.
 So you may get a tin that is not perfectly poured or the label might not be perfectly centered, but it all adds to the uniqueness of our wax!

 Here are some photos of the cabin (aka Firehouse Moustache Wax Central) during a rare Mississippi snow and a couple photos in warmer weather: